remla23-team18/operation/README.md

 minikube service myprom-grafana --url
 ```

+The default username and password for Grafana is `admin` and `prom-operator`.

 Add the Grafana dashboard by importing the json file `dashboard_setup.json` in the dashboard.

 After running `minikube tunnel` in another terminal, you can access the front end page using this link: